AugustoLara/Grants-Program/applications/afloat.md

 ## Ecosystem Fit

-Afloat's primary target audience are any user that want to buy and sell tax credits.
-The benefits from this mgiration, besides security, is compatibility for liquidity.
+Afloat serves tax payers that want to buy and/or sell tax credits.
+These users will benefit by Polkadot's improved security and by gaining compatibility for liquidity.
 Tax Credits trade with a heavy discount to face value, and Polkadot participants will likely want to hold them during that lifespan even if they aren't the final redeemer.
 If a 5-year expiration credit is priced at $0.60-to-the-dollar by its impatient originator, it could be purchased via a more patient market maker to perhaps be sold at $0.90 in year 3 or 4, just as an example.

-The secondary target audience are the community of developers that will benefit by leveraging the open source components and integrating with Afloat.
+The secondary target audience are the community of developers that will benefit by leveraging the open source components and integrations with tax credit fruniques.

 ### Community